-I opened our local newspaper this morning and saw this nondual comic while looking to see if my name was listed in the obituaries just like Carl Reiner’s advice suggests.
-Seems I need to eat breakfast now.
+I opened our local newspaper this morning and saw this nondual comic while looking to see if my name is listed in the obituaries as Carl Reiner suggests.
+Apparently I am still here.

 I took myself quite seriously until the early 1990s when I began looking more deeply into the Eastern religions and philosophies.
 Something akin to Grace swept me towards A Course in Miracles and the teachings of Buddhism in the early 1990s when I saw that I was under the spell of a deeply rooted belief of appearing as a me, a personal self.
 I learned through ACIM and the Buddhist studies and meditations that I was being lived as this fleeting appearance of life.

 And yet it certainly feels like we have a center, yes?
 On the one hand, it appears this moment I have a centerpoint…yet this moment falls away, so on the other hand, I do not.
 I certainly thought I was separate until one day in 1990 I noticed I as Anita was a well-developed concept and set of beliefs.
 This beginning of an intellectual seeing was absorbed by studing and practicing the teachings of Gautama Buddha while attended the Kadampa Center in Raleigh.

 A realization that we are not separate and lasting is not easy to uncover with all we have been taught and learned about ourselves.
 We feel the aliveness streaming through our body and infer there is a center to this sensating streaming, that there is a me, a thinker, a doer, who is experiencing the streaming aliveness in time and space, right?

 And I know I’m in a minority since most believe there is a personal consciousness with private thoughts experiencing the world.
 There is not.
 You can begin noticing what is breathing you…walking you, sleeping you, and filling the brain and mind with a steady stream of thoughts and bodily feelings as you claim this river of thoughts as yours and personal to a you.